 This program utilizes readings, presentations, case studies, and an experiential exercise designed to engage the participants and deepen their learning.
-A thematic exercise used is the "business line integration project (BLIP)."
-Participants receive different views of the future of the energy industry.
-Using a time horizon of 10 years, develop a long-term strategic plan.
-The base case scenarios will focus on elements such as: the regulatory environment; inflation and the price of energy, especially competing products; demographic changes in the customer base; and technological innovation.
-Placed in groups that cross their functional and business lines, participants receive a scenario to analyze.
-The assignment for each group is to answer two questions:
+A final exercise is a strategic scenario exercise where participants establish a base case scenario for the utility of the future, and using a time horizon of 10 years, develop a long-term strategic plan.
+The base case scenarios will focus on elements such as the regulatory environment, inflation and the price of energy, competitive forces, customer needs, and technological innovation.
+The team assignment focuses on the questions:

-- How should a utility be organized to be successful in this environment and what strategy should it pursue?
+- How should the utility position itself to be successful in this environment and what strategy should it pursue?

 - Books and Materials

 - Meet and Greet during the first evening of the program

 Utility Strategy and Public Policy